HandMatt/web-server/README.md

 cargo test
 ```

+To run the server use `cargo run` within the `server` directory.
+You can do the same for the `collector`.

+You will see a steady stream of data being encoded within the collector, and the server will be receiving the data.

+If the server is stopped the collector will crash.

 > This project demonstrates the learnings from the fifth week of the Ardan Labs: Ultimate Rust Foundations course.